-One thing you’ll definitely want to watch out for when purchasing a condo or townhome in Middletown it what the other residents are like.
+One thing you’ll definitely want to watch out for when purchasing a condo or townhome in Springboro it what the other residents are like.
 Do their lifestyles mesh well with yours?
 If, for example, you’re an early riser, you wouldn’t want to live next door to someone, with only a wall between, who stays up till all hours playing loud music.

 Another thing to watch out for is the delinquency rate, which is the percentage of residents who pay their HOA fees late.
 This matters because most banks won’t approve mortgages where the delinquency rate is high.
 In this case, you may not be able to get financing.
 And if you do get financing and ever want to sell, that high delinquency rate may make it extremely difficult.

-These, of course, are only the main things to watch out for when purchasing a condo or townhome in Middletown.
+These, of course, are only the main things to watch out for when purchasing a condo or townhome in Springboro.
 There are others that may be even more critical depending on your particular financial situation and lifestyle.
 Your local real estate agent can help you with the necessary research to help you avoid a costly mistake.